Musical Groups and Events

-Students also perform at in-school events such as the Charter Day Service, Prize-giving Evenings and Open Evenings.
+- Charter Day Service, Prize-giving Evenings and Open Evenings

 External Performances and Recordings

 Our Jazz Band and Rock School regularly perform locally to help raise funds within the community.
 This can be at summer fetes, for local churches and at the Carterton Band Stand.
-This year the students have also been out to Christ Church Cathedral and the Sheldonian Theatre in Oxford, invited to play at private functions and will be playing in the Water Festival at the Tower of London and the Tall Ships Festival in Gloucester Docks.
+The students have also been invited to play at private functions and have performed at the Water City Music Festival at the Tower of London and the Tall Ships Festival in Gloucester Docks.

 Rock School students gain experience of the skills and processes of performing within the confines of a recording studio.
 We use a local studio, attending in small groups and this gives the students an understanding of the reality of studio work both as a performer and a technician.

 For the past twenty years the school has been offering a week’s music residential during the last week of the Summer Term to those who are regular members of the Training Orchestra or the Symphony Orchestra.
 The week offers a unique experience because, rather than taking students abroad to perform for others, it focuses on giving the students themselves the opportunity to tackle new and unknown pieces, away from the distractions of normal life and in an intense and concentrated way.

 Rehearsals take place between 9.00am to 9.00pm with time off through the day for sports and recreation.
 During the Residential all the students come together to create a massed choir with separate harmonies.
 The grand finale is a performance of to friends, family, students and staff at the Summer Gala back in Burford on the last day of the academic year.